The Stress-Free Guide to John Muir Trail Permits in 2025: 5 Simple Steps to Rocking the JMT Permit Process & All of Its Quirks

 This JMT permit process boils down to 5 simple steps, and I’m going to walk you through everything you need to know.

-2. Pick Your Date (kind of obvious, but this affects when you apply)
+2. Pick Your Date - This affects when you apply.

 3. Determine If You Want to Hike Northbound (NOBO) or Southbound (SOBO)

-5. Apply for Your Permit Online (a super-simple online application system)
+5. Apply for Your Permit Online - It’s a super-simple online application system.

 We are going to take this step-by-step, and at the end of each step I’ll prompt you to write down your answers so you can get clear on your choice.
 Let’s do this!